 The assignments give you the chance to practice what you have learnt and design solutions to common, small to medium scale problems.
 The learning benefits will be greater if you start working on the assignments early enough; do not leave your assignments until the last minute.
+See Section 9 to find out on when each of the three assignments is due (always by midnight on a Sunday).
+Assignments submitted late are subject to the following penalty.
 The maximum mark obtainable reduces by 1 mark per day late.
 Thus if students A and B hand in assignments worth 9 and 6, both two days late, then the maximum mark obtainable is 8, so A gets min(9,8) = 8 and B gets min(6,8) = 6.